MyChayak/hw-rails-wordguesser/README.md

 **Q1.1.**  What is the goal of running `bundle install`?
 - Install all gems to the system that list in the Gemfile.
 **Q1.2.**  Why is it good practice to specify `--without production` when running  it on your development computer?
-- decrease excute time of project
+- decrease dependencies that unnecessary in project **Q1.3.**
-**Q1.3.**
 (For most Rails apps you'd also have to create and seed the development database, but like the Sinatra app, this app doesn't use a database at all.)
+- Both of this didn't use database.
+But still can run rails server.
 Play around with the game to convince yourself it works the same as the Sinatra version.

 ## 2. Where Things Are